-The demographic assumptions have been established based on the experience study for TCDRS, details of which can be found in the Investigation of Experience report located on TCDRS.org.
-The economic assumptions were reviewed at the March 2021 TCDRS Board of Trustees meeting and revised assumptions were adopted as shown in this section.
-These revisions included reductions in the investment return, wage growth and maximum payroll growth assumptions.
+The assumptions have been established based on the experience study for TCDRS, details of which can be found in the Investigation of Experience report located on TCDRS.org/Employer.
+The assumptions were reviewed at the December 2021 TCDRS Board of Trustees meeting and revised demographic assumptions were adopted as shown in this section.
+These revisions included changes to the merit salary, mortality, retirement, and termination assumptions.
 The assumptions are reviewed annually for continued compliance with relevant actuarial standards of practice.
 In particular, we have relied on the expected return determined by Cliffwater, TCDRS' investment consultant, in assessing the compliance of the investment return assumption.
 The assumptions applicable to your plan regarding merit salary increase rates, mortality rates, retirement rates and termination of employment rates are illustrated in Tables 2 through 6.
 The numerical rates provided in the tables represent the likelihood of these events occurring.
 The following provides additional information regarding the actuarial methods and assumptions.